ocf/ocfweb/ocfweb/docs/docs/services/vhost/mail.md

 ## How sending and receiving mail works

-The OCF does not provide "true" mail hosting-- we do not store mail on our servers, nor do we provide a new mailbox for you to monitor.
+The OCF does not provide "true" mail hosting -- we do not store mail on our servers, nor do we provide a new mailbox for you to monitor.
 Instead, we
 provide: